LiangLouise/pintos_dev_container/README.md

 * Make sure Docker, VSCode and [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) are installed
 * Press [Use this template](https://github.com/LiangLouise/pintos_dev_container/generate) to create your own repository and then clone it
 * Choose `Reopen in Container` in VScode.
 For details refer this [tut](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)
-* Wait for container to be built
+* Wait for container to be pulled.
 * After the new VSCode window pops out, then you are good to go

 Note: If you are using Windows + WSL2, please ensure EOL is set to be `LF` for all text files, otherwise shell scripts won't be executed normally when docker building the image.
 This can be done by updating the config of git `core.autocrlf`.
 For details, please follow this [post](https://stackoverflow.com/a/13154031).

-## Debug a Test with VSCode
+## Debug Tests with VSCode

+### Basic Guide

+#### Project 1

 * Insert breakpoints to the lines you want to debug
-* Go to `Run and Debug` tab, select the configurations for the project you are working on, and press play button
+* Go to `Run and Debug` tab, select the configurations `[P1] Debug a Test`, and press play button
-* Wait for compiling and in the prompt box
-  * for Project 1, type the test name, e.g., `alarm-multiple`, you want to debug
+* Wait for compiling and in the prompt box and type the test name, e.g., `alarm-multiple`, you want to debug

+#### Project 2 and following

-  * for Project 2, since we need load program and pass arguments to it:
+since we need load user programs and pass arguments to them:

-	* First type the program name, e.g., `args-muliplte`, for gdb to load user program symbols
-	* Then type the program name for pintos file system to load (e.g., `args-multiple`.)
-	* Finally type the task to run which include the user program name and arguments to pass (e.g., `args-multiple some arguments for you!`)
+* Insert breakpoints to the lines you want to debug
+* Go to `Run and Debug` tab, select the configurations for the test you are working on, and press play button

+As many tests from Project 2 require multiple user programs (e.g., `exec-arg`) to be loaded, it would be more convinient for you to write the task for the testcase you are having troubles with so you can replay it quickly.
+See section [Debug a Specific Test](#Debug-a-Specific-Test)

-For later projects, please modify the arguments and working directory of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
-And please also update the `program` entry in the [launch.json](.vscode/launch.json) to points to the `kernerl.o` you want to test.
+I left some examples for each project, so you can refer to them and write your owns.
+You will need to modify the arguments and working directory of the compile and run tasks in [tasks.json](./.vscode/tasks.json) to fit your need.
+And you also need update the entires `program` and `setupCommands` in the [launch.json](.vscode/launch.json) to points to the `kernerl.o` you want to test and ask GDB to load usersymbols.

-For details about how to write your own `tasks.json` and `launch.json`, please refer to the docs of VSCode.

 ### Debug a Specific Test

-Usually you may want to focus on some specific tests, then you could copy the pintos cmd from `make grade` and create a new task and launch job where input variables are replaced with binary file name and test name.
+You could copy the pintos cmd from `make grade` to see how grader run the test and create a new task and launch job.

-For example, in project 3, if you want to debug `page-parallel`:
+For example, in project 3, if you want to debug `page-parallel`, see comments in the code snippet to find what entires need update:

 <details>
 	<summary><code>launch.json/configurations</code></summary>